 As an administrator, you can grant tenant-wide admin consent to an application.
 Tenant-wide admin consent is necessary when an application requires permissions that regular users aren't allowed to grant.
 Granting tenant-wide admin consent also allows organizations to implement their own review processes.
 Always carefully review the permissions the application is requesting before granting consent.
-When an application has been granted tenant-wide admin consent, all users are able to sign into the application unless it has been configured to require user assignment.
+When an application is granted tenant-wide admin consent, all users are able to sign into the application unless you configure it to require user assignment.

 Consider implementing SSO in your application.
 You can manually configure most applications for SSO.
 The most popular options in Microsoft Entra ID are SAML-based SSO and OpenID Connect-based SSO.
 Before you start, make sure that you understand the requirements for SSO and how to plan for deployment.
 For more information on how to configure SAML-based SSO for an enterprise application in your Microsoft Entra tenant, see Enable single sign-on for an application by using Microsoft Entra ID.

 By default, all users can access your enterprise applications without being assigned to them.
 However, if you want to assign the application to a set of users, configure the application to require user assignment and assign the select users to the application.
 For a simple example of how to create and assign a user account to an application, see Quickstart: Create and assign a user account.

 If included in your subscription, assign groups to an application so that you can delegate ongoing access management to the group owner.